-Our largest one- to four-family investor commercial real estate loan at June 30, 2022 was for \$2.4 million and is secured by a single-family residence located on the Eastern Shore of Maryland.
+Our largest one- to four-family investor commercial real estate loan at June 30, 2023 was for \$5.5 million and is secured by fifty-five single-family and multi-family properties located in the South Jersey area.
 This loan is performing in accordance with its terms.

 Non-Residential Real Estate and Multi-Family Loans.
 Another one of our other primary lending activities is the origination of fixed rate and adjustable-rate mortgage loans secured by commercial real estate, multi-family residential real estate and land.
 Our non-residential and multi-family real estate loans are generally secured by office buildings, retail and mixed-use properties, condominiums, apartment buildings, single-family subdivisions and owner-occupied properties used for businesses.
-At June 30, 2022, our commercial and multi-family real estate loan portfolio totaled \$171.8 million, or 35.8% of our total loan portfolio.
+At June 30, 2023, our commercial and multi-family real estate loan portfolio totaled \$172.8 million, or 36.0% of our total loan portfolio, and commercial real estate loans secured by office space totaled \$9.9 million, or 2.0% of our total portfolio.

 We originate multi-family and non-residential real estate loans with terms generally up to 25 years.
 Interest rates and payments on adjustable-rate loans adjust every one, three, five and ten years.
-Interest rates and payments on our adjustable-rate loans generally are adjusted to a rate typically equal to the interest rate used for one-to four-family loan products, plus a spread based on credit-worthiness and risk.
+Interest rates and payments on our adjustable-rate loans generally are adjusted to a rate typically equal to the interest rate used for one-to four-family loan products, plus a spread based on creditworthiness and risk.
 Loan amounts generally do not exceed 80% of the appraised value for well-qualified borrowers.

 Loans secured by multi-family residential and non-residential real estate generally have larger balances and involve a greater degree of risk than one- to four-family residential mortgage loans.
-Of primary concern in multi-family residential and non-residential real estate lending is the borrower's credit-worthiness and the feasibility and cash flow potential of the project.
+Of primary concern in multi-family residential and non-residential real estate lending is the borrower's creditworthiness and the feasibility and cash flow potential of the project.
 Payments on loans secured by income producing properties often depend on successful operation and management of the properties.
 As a result, repayment of such loans may be subject, to a greater extent than residential real estate loans, to adverse conditions in the real estate market or the economy.
 In reaching a decision on whether to make a multi-family residential or non-residential real estate loan, we consider the net operating income of the property, the borrower's expertise, credit history and profitability, and the value of the underlying property.

 Non-residential real estate loans include shared national credits, which are participations in loans or loan commitments of at least \$20.0 million that are shared by three or more banks.
 Shared national credit loans are typically variable rate with terms ranging from one to seven years.
-At June 30, 2022, there was one shared national credit relationship with a total commitment of \$12.5 million, which had \$9.2 million disbursed and outstanding.
+At June 30, 2023, there was one shared national credit relationship with a total commitment of \$12.5 million and no balance disbursed and outstanding.
 This loan is secured by various properties located within the United States that have triple-net leases with national tenants and the loans are performing in accordance with their terms.

-Excluding shared national credit loans, our largest non-residential real estate loan at June 30, 2022 was for \$11.0 million.
-This loan is secured by a three hotels located in Ocean County, New Jersey and is performing in accordance with its terms.
+Excluding shared national credit loans, our largest non-residential real estate loan at June 30, 2023 was for \$11.0 million.
+This loan is secured by three hotels located in Ocean County, New Jersey and is performing in accordance with its terms.